Accessibility Legislation Engagement Report

 - American Sign Language (ASL) translations.
 Look for this symbol:

-If you require this report in an alternative format, please email accessiblesk@gov.sk.ca.
+If you require this report in an alternative format, please email accessiblesk@gov.sk.ca(External link).

 As the lead Minister for accessibility legislation in Saskatchewan, I am pleased to provide you with the summary report of the feedback we received during our public engagement held February 4 to March 31, 2021.